A Guide to Amazon Indexing & How to Check Your Keyword Indexing

 The primary method of getting indexed for a keyword is by including the keyword in a data structure.
 The data structures where you want to put your keyword include:

-- Your Title
+- Your title.

-- The Bullets
+- The bullets.

-The structured data changes based on the sub-category your product is listed under on the website.
-The most effective way to maximize the data for your listing is to upload your listings via Upload.
+There is a Search Terms field in the flat file.
+This is a great place to put keywords that didn’t fit in your title and bullets or is for an alternative use case that you may not want to highlight on your product detail page.

+Amazon has said in the past that A+ (or Enhanced Brand Content) is not indexed.
+However, that could always change.

-Uploading via Flat Files will allow you to very quickly see all of your options for additional keywords like fabric type, genre, sizes, etc.
+Uploading via Flat Files will allow you to quickly see all of your options for additional keywords like fabric type, genre, sizes, etc.

-Using structured data allows you to rank for keywords without using up the limited keywords in your title and back end keywords.
-It improves relevancy for search results while giving you more to work with when indexing.
+If you have an existing listing, you can also download the Category Listing Report and Amazon will send you the file for your listing.

-Although the primary method of getting indexed relates to the data on your listing, anecdotally we’ve seen that you can get indexed for words based on customer reviews, questions, and cross product traffic.
-Amazon has not confirmed that customer responses or cross product traffic relates to keyword indexing.
-This occurs organically and it needs to happen over time.
+Although the primary method of getting indexed relates to the data on your listing, anecdotally, we’ve seen that you can get indexed for words based on customer reviews, questions, and cross-product traffic.

+Amazon has not confirmed that customer responses or cross-product traffic relates to keyword indexing.
+This occurs organically, and it needs to happen over time.

-Sub-categories impact your keyword relevancy by adding valid value to information or keywords in your structured data.
+Subcategories impact your keyword relevancy by adding valid value to information or keywords in your structured data.

-For example, a grocery sub-category template might have “Salt-Free” as a valid value where an apparel sub-category template might have fabric type.
-By ensuring that you are in the correct sub-categories, it allows you to be indexed for additional relevant keywords.
+For example, a grocery subcategory template might have “Salt-Free” as a valid value, where an apparel sub-category template might have fabric type.

+Ensuring you are in the correct subcategories allows you to be indexed for additional relevant keywords.

-Although keywords are essential for advertising and ranking in search results, you want to avoid keyword stuffing.
-Amazon is customer obsessed, so you want to also be customer obsessed.
+Although keywords are essential for advertising and ranking in search results, you must avoid keyword stuffing.
+Amazon is customer-obsessed, so you should be, too.

 Attempts to bypass a customer focus will put you in a negative situation with Amazon.
-Do not keyword stuff your listings and focus on appealing to customers with relevant data.
+Do not keyword stuff your listings; focus on appealing to customers with relevant data instead.

 Advanced Tip for Indexing with Parent/Child Variations

 Parent-child variations also impact your indexing.
 A common misconception about a parent-child variation is that the child will naturally inherit the keywords of the parent product.
-That is not always the case.

 When you have a parent-child listing with the same product in different colors, you need to check each child product for relevant keywords.

-Do not assume that a single child variation with proper indexing will automatically apply to all the child variations on your listing.
+Do not assume that a single child variation with proper indexing will automatically apply to all child variations on your listing.

-For example, if you have socks in red, blue, and green and the red sock is indexing for “compression sock” that doesn’t necessarily mean that the blue and green sock will also be indexed for “compression sock.”
+For example, if you have socks in red, blue, and green and the red sock is indexing for [compression sock], that doesn’t necessarily mean that the blue and green sock will also be indexed for [compression sock].

 Each flavor, color, size variation needs to be checked individually for relevant keywords.

 Checking for Indexing on Your Amazon Listing

 Once you have made changes to your Amazon listing, we recommend that you wait 24 hours before checking to see if you are indexed for the appropriate keywords.
-You can check keyword indexing for free manually with the following method.
+You can check keyword indexing for free manually with the following method:

-- Open an Amazon page and make sure All Categories are selected.
+- Open an Amazon page and make sure All Categories is selected.

-- Type in the Amazon Standard Identification Number, or ASIN, of the product you’re checking and the keyword you want to check.
+- Type in the Amazon Standard Identification Number (ASIN) of the product and keyword you want to check.

-- Hit enter and if it finds the product, then it is indexed for that product.

-If the product is indexed for that keyword it will show us as a result (see image above).
+If the product is indexed for that keyword, it will show us as a result (see image above).

-If the product is not indexed for that keyword then it will show the image of the product below (because it does find the ASIN), however, it will say that it found 0 results (because it can not find the ASIN that is indexed for that keyword).
+If the product is not indexed for that keyword, the product will not appear in the result.

-If you are looking to check indexing for a large number of ASINs or keywords we have found a paid tool that works well.
+Suppose you are looking to check indexing for many ASINs or keywords; we have found a paid tool that works well.
 KW Indexer is a Chrome extension allowing you to type in the keyword and check through the extension.

 Watching for Changes in Indexing

+Helium 10 has a tool called Index Checker that will allow you to upload a list of words and check to see if your listing is indexed for that specific set of words, for example.

+You can also use any tool with a Reverse ASIN Search (where the tool looks and finds all of the keyword phrases a listing is indexing for).
+However, it is important to note that sometimes the data on these tools can be days or sometimes weeks old.

-When you are monitoring your indexing on Amazon, you want to watch for changes in your traffic or sales.
+Watch for changes in your traffic or sales.
 When it comes to monitoring traffic and conversions, we recommend that you watch the Detailed Traffic and Sales Report by Child Product.

-This report will show you pages, sessions, orders, and unit session percentage for each child ASIN.
+This report will show you pages, sessions, orders, and unit session percentages for each child ASIN.
 (Unit Session Percentage is where Amazon takes the number of orders and sessions you have for an ASIN to determine conversion rates.)

-If the number of sessions changes significantly, then it may suggest that your product was de-indexed for a primary keyword or an algorithm change resulted in a different page ranking.
-It may also relate to a merging of two separate sub-categories.
+If the number of sessions changes significantly, it may suggest that your product was de-indexed for a primary keyword or an algorithm change that resulted in a different page ranking.

-Making sure that you are appropriately indexed is one of the most accessible solutions to make your product easy to find.
+Ensuring that you are appropriately indexed is one of the most accessible solutions to make your product easy to find.

 It helps increase your organic ranking and decreases your reliance on advertising or paid search for success when selling a product on Amazon.

 More Resources: